 Tyler is also the site of the annual Texas Rose Festival.
 The 84th Texas Rose Festival will be held on October 19-22, 2017.

 A highlight of each spring season in East Texas is the 10-mile long Tyler Azalea Trail guiding visitors through neighborhoods of quaint brick streets, historic homes, and residential gardens filled with blooming azaleas, dogwoods and tulips.
-The 58th Annual Azalea & Spring Flower Trail will be held March 24 - April 9, 2017, spanning three weekends.
+The 58th Annual Azalea & Spring Flower Trail was held March 24 - April 9, 2017.

 Dining in Tyler is a pleasure, with a wide spectrum of cuisine choices and restaurants, cafes and grills, from small local eateries to national chain restaurants.